 (62) The obligation to respect requires States Parties to refrain from interfering directly or indirectly with the enjoyment of the right to work by, inter alia, refraining from denying or limiting equal access to decent work for all persons with disabilities, refraining from exempting organizations from paying national minimum wages based on disability, and prohibiting forced or compulsory labour.
 States Parties are bound by the obligation to respect the right of women with disabilities and young persons with disabilities to have access to just and favourable conditions of work and thus to take measures to combat intersectional discrimination and to promote equal opportunities to promotion and equal remuneration for work of equal value.
 Any assessments by the States parties of the value of work needs to avoid stereotypes of persons with disabilities, including their sex and gender that could undervalue work predominantly performed by women with disabilities.
 Additionally, States Parties should take immediate measures to remove barriers in laws, policies and programmes that associate disability as “inability to work”.
-In particular, measures to assess, or classify disability status should not be based on, or lead to, limitations of the right to work for persons with disabilities.
+In particular, measures to assess, or classify disability status should not be based on, or lead to, limitations of the right to work for persons with disabilities, nor should a person’s decision to take up work be seen as contradicting their disability assessment or put into question their right to disability allowance or services from that point onwards.

-(72,b new)
+(72,b new) the denial of accessibility as indirect discrimination in the public and the private sector.

-(72,d,i.) that persons with disabilities are paid no less than the minimum wage and do not lose the benefit of disability allowances when they start work
+(72,d,i.) that persons with disabilities are paid no less than the minimum wage and do not lose the benefit of disability allowances when they start work, or on the basis of the income of their spouse or household family members.

 (79) Article 5 on equality and non-discrimination requires States parties to ensure that equality and non-discrimination are ensured in regard to all matters of work, employment, and the employment cycle.
 The denial of reasonable accommodation is a form of disability-based discrimination, and State parties have a responsibility to support the provision of reasonable accommodation at work and all stages of employment.
+States must also combat intersectional forms of discrimination, for example faced by ethnic minorities, including Roma and indigenous people, religious minorities, older persons with disabilities and gays, lesbians, intersex and trans persons with disabilities.

-(91 new)
+(91 new) Article 25 on health: States Parties must ensure that employment takes place in a safe and healthy working environment that does not aggravate disability.
+They must also ensure that working conditions do not cause disability during the course of a working career.
+States parties should encourage public and private enterprises to be sensitive to and prevent harassment and violence, particularly gender-based violence, including in the cyber sphere.

-(97 a) Develop an understanding of the place of ableism in the world of work and the social meanings of work, in the context of intersectional attitudes, stigma and discrimination;
+(97 a) Combat prejudice, stigma and social barriers persons face in attempting to enjoy the right to work by developing an understanding of the place of ableism in the world of work and the social meaning of work, in the context of intersectional attitudes, stigma and discrimination;

-(97 b) Carry out studies on barriers for accessing the right to work by persons with disabilities, and identify the specific challenges that groups of persons with disabilities face to realize that right, as well as study and highlight innovative practices and solutions that emerge from safeguarding and promoting the right to work of persons with disabilities;
+(97 b) Carry out studies on barriers for accessing the right to work by persons with disabilities, especially women with disabilities, and identify the specific challenges that groups of persons with disabilities face to realize that right, as well as study and highlight innovative practices and solutions that emerge from safeguarding and promoting the right to work of persons with disabilities;

 The European Disability Forum Finnish Disability Forum Mundo Madou PB 30 Avenue des Arts 7-8 00030 IIRIS, FINLAND 1210 Brussels, Belgium. info@vammaisfoorumi.fi